Django Beefree SDK Demo

 • A template with a container and a "Read the Docs" button.

-• A small frontend script that loads the SDK, starts it, and then loads a starter template for a smooth, interactive experience.
+• A frontend script that imports the SDK, starts it, and then loads a starter template for a smooth, interactive experience.

 Quick start (clone and run)